Claim Credits for the 2022 ASCRS Annual Meeting

 All CME activities approved for AMA PRA Category 1 Credit™ are valid for recognition by the European Accreditation Council for Continuing Medical Education (EACCME).
 Physicians not licensed in the U.S. who participate in this CME activity are eligible for AMA PRA Category 1 Credit™.

-Physicians can claim CME credit up to the maximum listed above for attending the Physicians Program (ASCRS), including scientific films and posters on-demand, scientific papers, courses, symposia and general sessions), or a combination thereof.
+Physicians can claim CME credit up to the maximum listed above for attending the Physicians Program (ASCRS), including scientific films and posters on-demand, scientific papers, courses, symposia and general sessions).
+Attendees registered as exhibitors, spouses, and guests are not eligible for CME credits.
+Note: All attendees must have their badges visit a badge verification station to be eligible to claim credits and evaluate the program.

 Attendees registered as exhibitors, spouses, and guests are not eligible for CME credits.